Transfer Options

 Course Title: Life Span Developmental Psychology Goal Areas: 05 Credits: 4

 Course Description: Life Span Developmental Psychology examines continuity and change across the life span.
 The course examines the biological, cognitive, and social development of humans from conception through death.
 Topics will explore maturation, human growth experiences, transitions, and the various stages of psychological and physical development as key components influencing human behaviors.
-You must meet perquisites or obtain instructor permission to take this course.

 Course Title: Race in America Goal Areas: 05,07 Credits: 3